 Fr.
 John LeBlanc would then serve Our Lady of the Lake from 1958-1979.
 He was known for his energetic demeanor and his devotion to providing children with athletics, so the school’s playground was appropriately named “Fr.
 John Field”.
 Fr John turned over his school administration duty as principal to the Benedictine sisters.
 In the 1970’s the Benedictine sisters would turn over the school completely to the laity, and Fr.
 John was the last Benedictine priest to serve Our Lady of the Lake as pastor.

 Today Fr.
-Michael Schneller serves as pastor, and has continued the hard work and dedication to the people of Mandeville as he goes about his duties as pastor of Our Lady of the Lake Church in the 21st century.
+Mark Lomax serves as pastor, and has continued the hard work and dedication to the people of Mandeville as he goes about his duties as pastor of Our Lady of the Lake Church in the 21st century.
 Fr.
+Michael Schneller, Fr.
 John Talamo, Fr.
 Walter Austin and Fr.
 Rhenné Cervantes preceded as pastors.
 During their stewardship the new construction, begun under Msgr.
 Joseph Chotin, was completed and dedicated.
 Under Msgr.
 Joseph Chotin, the school, church, parish activity center, and perpetual adoration chapel all have come to be as we know it today.